 Consideration expected to be received from the customer

-The majority of the Group’s contracts provide that consideration is payable within a short period after control of goods and services is transferred to the customer, typically up to three months, and accordingly no significant financing component to the consideration receivable exists.
+The majority of the Group’s contracts provide that consideration is receivable by the Group within a short period after control of goods and services is transferred to the customer, typically up to three months, and accordingly no significant financing component to the consideration receivable exists.

-Where the Group makes contributions to customers to participate in aerospace programmes, typically in the form of cash, such payments are initially recognised as a contract asset provided the Group has received, or it is highly probable that it will receive, contracts from the same customer and relating to the same aerospace programme (see also programme participation costs policy).
-Where the payment is made more than 12 months in advance of goods and services being provided to the customer, the financing element of the contribution, if significant, is separately identified and recognised as finance costs over the period goods and services are provided.
-Other than such payments, the Group does not incur significant incremental costs to obtain contracts.
+Where the Group makes contributions to customers to participate in aerospace programmes, typically in the form of cash, such contributions are initially recognised as a contract asset provided the Group has received, or it is highly probable that it will receive, contracts from the same customer relating to the same aerospace programme (see also ‘Programme participation costs’ policy).
+Where the contribution is made more than 12 months in advance of goods and services being provided to the customer, the financing element of the contribution, if significant, is separately identified and recognised within finance income over the period beginning with the payment of the contribution and ending when the goods and services are provided by the Group to the customer.
+Other than such contributions, the Group does not typically incur significant incremental costs to obtain contracts.

 Programme participation costs

-Programme participation costs consist of cash payments made to OEMs in connection with their selection of the Group’s products for installation onto new aircraft where the Group has obtained principal supplier status.
-The treatment of programme participation costs depends on the contractual relationship between the Group and the third party to whom the payment is made:
+Programme participation costs are contributions made to OEMs, typically in the form of cash, in connection with their selection of the Group’s products for installation onto new aircraft where the Group has obtained principal supplier status.
+The recognition of programme participation costs depends on the contractual relationship between the Group and the third party to whom the contribution is made:

-• Where the payment is made to a third party under a revenue contract (as defined by IFRS 15), or the award of future IFRS 15 revenue contracts on the programme from the same party is highly probable, payments are initially recognised as a contract asset (see ‘Revenue from external customers’ policy); and
+• Where the contribution is made to a third party under a revenue contract (as defined by IFRS 15), or the award of future IFRS 15 revenue contracts on the same aerospace programme from the same customer is highly probable, contributions are initially recognised as contract assets (see ‘Revenue from external customers’ policy).

-• Other payments are initially recognised as an intangible asset and subsequently held at cost less accumulated amortisation and impairment losses.
+• Other contributions are initially recognised as intangible assets and subsequently held at cost less accumulated amortisation and impairment losses.
 Amortisation is charged to net operating costs over periods expected to benefit from receiving the status of principal supplier, through the sale of replacement parts, typically up to 15 years.